TheRealRyanSmith/05-framer-seattle/README.md

 ### EBook

 [CoffeeScript for FramerJS](http://coffeescript-for-framerjs.com/) – Independent ebook.
 I think it's pretty easy to follow – even without much experience in CoffeeScript – and has five UI prototyping examples that progressively get more complex.

+### Project Files

+example.framer shows a super-simple example of layers, states, and events.

+instaproto.framer and instaproto.sketch is an example of importing a Sketch file and creating a simple state-based animation.